ktmud/storeman/README.md

 Will `callback(null, undefined)` when no data is found, not return a `null` (as redis does) or emit an error (as leveldb does).
+This behavior is for in case you want really set data as `null`.

 ### store.set(key, value, [ttl], callback)